We Should Not Follow in Doubting Thomas’ Footsteps When Welcoming the Lord's Return

-These days, people of various denominations and sects are all expecting the Lord Jesus’ return.
+These days, people of various denominations are all expecting the Lord Jesus’ return.
 However, many of them believe that the Lord Jesus who does not ride upon a white cloud is false.
 No matter who testifies that the Lord Jesus has already returned, they just don’t believe and still cling to their own notion, holding that only when the Lord Jesus descends on a cloud will they believe.
 Isn’t their thought the same as Thomas’?
 On the matter of Lord’s return, if we don’t put aside our notions and imagination, still follow the crowd with a wait-and-see attitude, and dare not investigate or seek the true way, then we will surely fail to see the appearance of the Lord and miss the opportunity to be saved and.
 The Lord , “Thomas, because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed.”
 The Lord Jesus’ word is exactly a reminder to us people in the last days: Don’t follow the tracks of those who have failed.